TplusA/UpdaTA/README.md

 ## Copyright and contact

-UpdaTA is released under the terms of the GNU General Public License version 3 (GPLv3).
-See file <tt>COPYING</tt> for licensing terms.
+UpdaTA is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
+See file <tt>COPYING</tt> for licensing terms of the GNU General Public License version 2, or <tt>COPYING.GPLv3</tt>
+for licensing terms of the GNU General Public License version 3.

 Contact: